Consideration of Bill, as amended in the Public Bill Committee

 The NHS also has ways to interact with the regulator, such as the yellow card scheme, to raise patient safety concerns that can result in suspension of the use of medicines and devices.
 That is an example of our regulatory regimes in action, fulfilling the primary purpose they were created for: protecting patient safety.
 In addition, NHS Improvement established a patient safety strategy in July 2019, which it will continue to develop in consultation with clinicians and patients.
 There are also patient safety managers in hospital trusts, as well as leadership within DHSC responsible for ensuring patient safety.
 Those examples, in addition to the consultation required under the Bill, will feed into the decisions that are made when making regulations under the Bill, ensuring that consideration of any impact on the safety of medicines and medical devices is always well informed.

-Turning to sunset clause in amendment 20, the hon.
-Gentleman’s amendment is intended to limit the operation of the Bill to a three-year period after Royal Assent.
-It is similar to the one tabled in Committee.
+The sunset provision in amendment 20, is intended to limit the operation of the Bill to a three-year period after Royal Assent.
+The amendment is similar to the one tabled in Committee.
 The practical consequence of a sunset provision is that, at its end, the Government would be compelled to return to Parliament with new legislation.
 There has been much consideration in this House and elsewhere of the extent of these powers in legislation, particularly legislation designed to ease our way out of the transition period and into the UK’s regulatory autonomy.
 The hon.
-Gentleman himself has said that the arrangements in the Bill could be said to reflect current arrangements, and I would argue that the arrangements in the Bill—there must be consultation before regulations may be made and they must be laid in draft before the House and subject to the affirmative procedure—are a significant increase in parliamentary scrutiny of any changes to the current framework.
+Gentleman himself has said that the arrangements in the Bill could be said to reflect current arrangements, and I would argue that the arrangements in the Bill—there must be consultation before regulations may be made and they must be laid in draft before the House and subject to the affirmative procedure—provide for a significant increase in parliamentary scrutiny of any changes to the current framework.

 The hon.
 Gentleman said in Committee that he wished to see proper consultation across the sector in order to set up a world-class, safe and effective regulatory regime.
 I would say that that is precisely what we wish to achieve through the Bill as it is drafted.
 Proper consultation does not mean simply the act of providing evidence to Parliament; rather, it is the ongoing consideration of changes to regulations that affect the sector.
 That is precisely what clause 40 is intended to produce.